evantayloryates/yabai-wiki-fork/Configuration.md

 ### Configuration file

-The per–user yabai configuration file must be named `.yabairc`, must be in your home–directory and must be executable.
-It's just a shell script that's ran before yabai launches.
+The per-user yabai configuration file must be executable; it is just a shell script that's ran before yabai launches.
+It must be placed at one of the following places (in order):

+ - `$XDG_CONFIG_HOME/yabai/yabairc`
+ - `$HOME/.config/yabai/yabairc`
+ - `$HOME/.yabairc`

 ```sh
 # create empty configuration file and make it executable